-A sector that could be a great investment -- one day, why GE is a stock to hang on to, and how to profit from videogamers
+A warning to all Tesla investors, why GE is a stock to hang on to, and how to profit from videogamers

 Tesla Motors has a market cap of $56.2-billion (U.S.) after selling just over 76,000 electric vehicles in 2016.
 General Motors has a market cap of $65.7-billion and they sold 10.3-million vehicles last year.
 Tesla sales are growing quickly and the company sold a record (for them) 25,000 cars in the first quarter of 2017, but the company has a market cap 86 per cent of General Motors when they sell less than one per cent of the number of vehicles.

-There is clearly an ocean of future growth already priced in to Tesla stock while Jefferies analyst Philippe Houchoi warned in September that the company will not even turn a pprofitt until 2020.
+There is clearly an ocean of future growth already priced in to Tesla stock while Jefferies analyst Philippe Houchoi warned in September that the company will not even turn a profit until 2020.

 None of this is to suggest that electric vehicles aren't desirable, or that they won't dominate global auto sales at some point in the future with help from government regulations.
 The sector will, one day, be a great investment.
 The question is when.